Unboxed-Software/solana-course/content/cpi.md

 Ok(())
 ```

 The SPL Token Program has some functionality baked in to it to make CPIs even easier.
 Remember when we mentioned that some programs had public functions that you can call that return an `Instruction` object?
-Well, lucky for us, the SPL Token Program is one of those programs, meaning we don't have to go through the tedious process of manually creating the instruction ourselves.
+Well, luckily for us, the SPL Token Program is one of those programs, meaning we don't have to go through the tedious process of manually creating the instruction ourselves.
 We are calling a function called `mint_to` in the instruction.rs file of token program that returns a MintTo `Instruction` object.

 This is what the `mint_to` function expects as input, you can [view the source code here](https://github.com/solana-labs/solana-program-library/blob/024ba3ad410fef2d31e500c0f1a30db0c222a6a8/token/program-2022/src/instruction.rs#L1317).

 ```rust
 // inside the token program, returns an Instruction object